bmrf/tron/README.md

  - It is your responsibility what your scripts do.
 I provide no support for custom scripts other than having Tron attempt to run them

- - Use the `-scs` flag or edit the file `\tron\resources\functions\tron_settings.bat` and set `SKIP_CUSTOM_SCRIPTS` to yes to direct Tron to ignore all custom scripts even if they are present.
+ - Use the `-scs` switch or edit the file `\tron\resources\functions\tron_settings.bat` and set `SKIP_CUSTOM_SCRIPTS` to yes to direct Tron to ignore all custom scripts even if they are present.
 Can be useful if you have a set of scripts you only want to execute on certain systems and don't want to carry two copies of Tron around

 # EXECUTING BUNDLED WSUS OFFLINE UPDATES